CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.35-Molinillo.markdown

 ## Performance Improvements

-Molinillo makes resolving a normal application's Podfile roughly [1.5x faster](https://github.com/CocoaPods/CocoaPods/pull/2637#issuecomment-60422101) than the old resolver, which is astonishing given the wider breadth of its featureset.
+Molinillo makes resolving a normal application's Podfile roughly [1.5x faster](https://github.com/CocoaPods/CocoaPods/pull/2637#issuecomment-60422101) than the old resolver, which is astonishing given the wider breadth of its feature-set.
 Additionally, the external source optimizations should make fetching multiple subspecs from an external source many times faster.

 The vast majority of this release's performance improvements come from [Eloy's](https://github.com/alloy) work on optimizing expensive operations in [Xcodeproj](https://github.com/CocoaPods/Xcodeproj).
 This makes CocoaPods' integration steps blaze by!